 So you’ve decided to put your home on the market.
 Congratulations!
 Hopefully, you’ve brought a rockin’ REALTOR® on board to help you list your spot, and together you’ve done your due diligence on what to ask for.
 As you start checking things off your to-do list, it’s also important to pay mind of what not to do.
 Below are a handful of things to get you started.

 As you ready your home for sale, you may realize you will get a great return on your investment if you make a couple of changes.
+If you were to click to read more, you’d know that there are things, like outdoor furniture, that improve curb appeal by a vast degree.
 Updating the appliances or replacing that cracked cabinet in the bathroom are all great ideas.
 However, it’s important not to over-improve, or make improvements that are hyper-specific to your tastes.
 For example, not everyone wants a pimped out finished basement equipped with a wet bar and lifted stage for their rock and roll buds to jam out on.
 (Okay, everyone should want that.)
 What if your buyers are family oriented and want a basement space for their kids to play in?
+Many a basement remodeling company in Cincinnati Ohio can make that viable idea into reality.
 That rock-and-roll room may look to them like a huge project to un-do.
 Make any needed fixes to your space, but don’t go above and beyond—you may lose money doing so.

 Over-decorating is just as bad as over-improving.
 You may love the look of lace and lavender, but your potential buyer may enter your home and cringe.
 When prepping for sale, neutralize your decorating scheme so it’s more universally palatable.